 top of page

-Welcome to the second part in my series on types of business entities.
-I help break down common business organizations offered in Washington state and explain their benefits.
-This post is about another very common type of business structure, the c-corporation.
+Welcome to the second part in my series on types of business structures.
+In this series, I help you understand the common business structures offered in Washington state and explain their benefits.
+This post delves into another very common type of business structure, the C-corporation.

-It gets more complex after that.
-The stockholders must agree upon how the corporation will be governed and put that into writing (called bylaws).
+The stockholders must then agree on how the corporation will be governed and put that into writing (called bylaws).
 The bylaws explain how the corporation will be run and for what purpose.

-There are also yearly requirements.
+Corporations have yearly reporting requirements.
 Corporations must file annual reports with the Washington Secretary of State, hold annual meetings and elect directors, among other things.

 The information provided on my blog is not legal advice and should not be relied on as legal advice.